eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 covering the whole website.
 It opens at random, so there's no knowing whether it will open in our test case or not.
 While we're looking at the Bad Flask App, let's open our developer console by right-clicking anywhere on the screen and selecting `inspect`.
-It's a good idea to keep the developer console always opened when you're writing Selenium tests.
+It's a good idea to keep the developer console always opened when you're writing web tests.
 We notice, that the dropdown doesn't have an `id` field that would allow us to easily access that element.